West Tanfield: Governance

 West Tanfield was historically a parish in the North Riding of Yorkshire.
-In 1974 it was transferred to Hambleton district in the new county of North Yorkshire.

-The village lies within the Richmond (Yorks) UK Parliament constituency.
-It also lies within the Bedale electoral division of North Yorkshire County Council and the Tanfield ward of Hambleton District Council.
+In 1974 it was transferred to the new county of North Yorkshire.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+Until 2023, West Tanfield was part of the Richmond (Yorks) parliamentary constituency.
+It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being created into a new seat of Wetherby and Easingwold.

 The parish shares a grouped parish council, Tanfield Parish Council, with the much smaller parish of East Tanfield.

 An electoral ward in the name of Tanfield exists.
 This ward stretches east to Pickhill with a total population taken at the 2011 Census of 1,865.

 Geography

 The village lies on the A6108 Ripon to Leyburn road and on the north bank of a large meander on the River Ure.
 The settlements of Nosterfield, Thornborough, Binsoe, Mickley and North Stainley all lie within 1.5 mi of the village.

 Demography

 The 2001 UK Census recorded the population of the Parish as 532 of which 48.5% were male and 51.5% female.
 There were 242 dwellings in the Parish of which 92 were detached.
 The parish population had increased to 636 by the time of the census 2011.